HumanCellAtlas/metadata-schema/docs/schema_style_guide.md

             ...
         },

+    Including *user-friendly* values for metadata fields has some advantages.

+    1. Unlike the actual metadata field name, the *user-friendly* value can contain punctuation, spaces, capitalization, and other basic formatting to make the interpretation of the field easier for data contributors and consumers.
+    1. Updates or changes to a *user-friendly* value are considered a patch increment to the schema version number and are thus easier and simpler to implement than metadata field name changes.
+    1. The *user-friendly* values can be templated to allow concatenation of the schema name to the field name for improved clarity.
+For example, if the *user-friendly* value of the `biomaterial_id` field is set to "${schema} ID", then `donor_organism.biomaterial_id` will render as "Donor ID" while `cell_line.biomaterial_id` will render as "Cell line ID".

 ### Conditional required field attributes

-1. **$ref:** Relative path to schema which is imported by this metadata field.
+1. **$ref:** Relative path to a core, module, or ontology schema which is imported by the metadata field.
 This attribute is required when a field imports a module, core, or ontology schema.
+The *$ref* value is not displayed to users outside of the JSON schema itself and should always be used with `"type": "object",`.

+    Examples:

+        "project_core" : {
+            "description": "Core project-level information.",
+            "type": "object",
+            "$ref": "core/project/project_core.json",
+            ...
+        },
+        "umi_barcode": {
+            "description": "Information about unique molecular identifier (UMI) barcode sequences.", "type": "object",
+            "$ref": "module/process/sequencing/barcode.json",
+            ...
+        },
+        "organism_age_unit": {
+            "description": "The unit in which age is expressed.", "type": "object",
+            "$ref": "module/ontology/time_unit_ontology.json",
+            ...
+        }

 1. **format:** A JSON-defined format that the value supplied to the metadata field should follow.
+This attribute is required when a field should follow and validate against standard JSON format.

     Example: